Skip to main content

 Learn about the traditional knowledge and culture of the Ktunaxa Nation at the Ktunaxa Interpretive Centre at the St. Eugene Golf Resort Casino.

-Join Ktunaxa Nation members in the Indigenous Cultural Awareness program experience where you will learn about and discuss past, present, and future issues related to Indigenous, listen to Ktunaxa elders share legends around the campfire, or discover the traditional arts of beading or moccasin making.
+The Indigenous Culture and Relations Training is led by Ktunaxa Nations’ knowledge holders and Elders in a hands-on environment.
+Learn and discuss past, present, and future issues related to First Nations.
+Listen to Ktunaxa Elders share legends around the campfire, or discover the traditional arts of beading or moccasin making.

 For golf enthusiasts, enjoy a round on their 18 hole championship course and relax afterward with a fine meal at one of their two on-location restaurants.
 Book your stay at this luxurious resort.